Bustling marketplace with a large Mosque in the background.

 Photographing the 50 hand-colored slides from the Viennese business Josef Sengsbratl necessitated calibrating both front and backlighting to capture the warm tones of the color images as well as the business credit name and address.
 At the turn of the century, people would project these slides on a screen in educational settings or in private homes for personal entertainment, allowing them to become armchair travelers.
 Through these images they learned about Turkish women and men, crafts and trades, the landmark architecture of the Ottoman capital, government functionaries, and the geopolitics of the region.

-A group of people wearing turbans carrying a giant spool of rope
+8 men carrying a giant spool of rope.

 Porters Carrying Rope, Josef Sengsbratl.
 Hand-colored glass lantern slide.
 Pierre de Gigord Collection of Photographs of the Ottoman Empire and the Republic of Turkey.
-Getty Research Institute, 96.R.14
+The Getty Research Institute, 96.R.14.
+Digital image courtesy of the Getty’s Open Content Program

 The 82 glass plate negatives in the collection were digitized and turned into positive images to facilitate access to their imagery, which includes scenes such as this buzzing street in the European side of the capital at the turn of the century.

-Busy Street, Constantinople, 1890.
+Busy Street, Constantinople, 1890, unknown photographer.
 Glass plate negative.
 Pierre de Gigord Collection of Photographs of the Ottoman Empire and the Republic of Turkey.
-Getty Research Institute, 96.R.14
+The Getty Research Institute, 96.R.14.
+Digital image courtesy of the Getty’s Open Content Program

 First-Person Perspectives